 All of these pollutants are responsible for a huge range of health problems, particularly eye, lung, and heart problems, which you can read more about in this blog post.

 These climate and health costs add up, not only in terms of human suffering but also in dollars.
-In 2016, the American Lung Association estimated that the climate impacts of burning gasoline in the 10 states they studied cost $6.55/gallon while the health costs came to $11.82/gallon.
+In 2016, the American Lung Association estimated that the climate and health impacts of burning gasoline in the 10 states they studied cost $1.15/gallon.
 In 2015 alone, that came to $37 billion of costs related to burning gasoline that nobody paid for at the pump.
 As climate change worsens, we can only expect those costs to go up.